Click on the links below for information about our geographical region:

 Hendersonville – Hendersonville is located 22 miles south of Asheville on a plateau with an altitude of 2200 feet above sea level.
 The breathtaking Blue Ridge Mountains provide the backdrop for an unforgettable visit.

 Carl Sandburg Home – This National Historical Site is located on 264 acres in Flat Rock.
 In addition to tours of the Sandburg Home, visitors can enjoy over five miles of trails, stroll through gardens, and greet the descendants of Mrs. Sandburg’s dairy goat herd.
 A typical visit lasts 2 hours.
 Ron Partin, one of our members, volunteers to conduct house tours every Saturday morning.

 Dupont State Forest is a 10,000 acre (40 km²) tract, featuring nearly 100 miles (160 km) of multi-use trails and roads and six splendid waterfalls.
 The recently released movie The Hunger Games was filmed entirely in North Carolina and parts of it in Dupont State Recreational Forest.

-Friendship Force Journey Coordinator Resources – This MS Word document provides information about local Western North Carolina attractions.
-A helpful guide for both locals and visitors.
+Friendship Force Journey Coordinator Resources – This PDF document provides information about local Western North Carolina attractions.
+A very helpful guide for both locals and visitors.